-Please refer to the link below for the “Regulations Regarding International Students Undertaking Studies in Taiwan” legislated by Ministry of Education (MOE), Taiwan.
+Please refer to “Regulations Regarding International Students Undertaking Studies in Taiwan” legislated by Ministry of Education (MOE), Taiwan.

 Violation of any of the above-mentioned criteria will result in immediate repeal of the applicant’s admission, the deprivation of the applicant’s recognized status as a NCHU registered student, or revocation of the applicant’s NCHU diploma.
 No academic certificate will be given.

 - Individuals of foreign nationality, who has never held nationality status from the Republic of China (*1)and does not possess an overseas Chinese student status at the time of application, are qualified to apply for admission under this regulation.

 - Individuals of foreign nationality, pursuant to the following regulations and who held residency overseas continuously(*2),for no less than 6 years (*3), are also qualified to apply for admission under this regulation.

 - An individual who has a nationality status from the Republic of China at the time of birth but does not hold a household registration.

 - An individual who has had nationality status from the Republic of China but has renounced this nationality status with formal annulment notice from the Ministry of the Interior for at least 8 years(*3) at the time of the application.

 - Regarding individuals mentioned in the preceding 2 subparagraphs must not have studied in Taiwan as an overseas Chinese student nor received placement permission during the same year of the application by the University Entrance Committee for Overseas Chinese Students.

 - According to the Education Cooperation Framework Agreement, a foreign national who was selected by a foreign government, organization, or school, and does not hold a household registration from the time of their birth is not subject to the limitations as prescribed in the preceding 2 paragraphs after receiving the approval from the authorized educational government agencies.